ByteThisCoding/js-is-prime/README.md

 * **4:** the number is even, so it is not prime.
 * **5:** the number is odd and not a multiple of 3, **so it is possibly prime.**

 Based on the analysis above, we can rule out 4 of 6 cases with one single modulus operation; if the modulus yields anything other than 1 or 5, we immediately know the input is not prime.
 If it does yield 1 or 5, then we can move forward with the code we've previously written.
+Note that this modulus of 6 check does not conclusively tell us if a number is prime, it only conclusively tells us if a number is not prime within those cases listed above, so we still need to use our logic we've written in previous sections in those cases where the modulus is 1 or 5:
 ```javascript
 function isPrime(num) {
     //handle special base cases